hitlic/pgnn-pytorch/README.md

 # pgnn-pytorch
-pytorch version of PGNN from the paper &lt;Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling>
+Pytorch version of PGNN from the paper _Physics-guided Neural Networks (PGNN): An Application in Lake Temperature Modeling_

+Check https://github.com/arkadaw9/PGNN for more information.